 Before you make a reservation, please have the following information available: name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead).
 View trailhead information.

 The reservation office is open mid-November through end of September and accepts reservations for trips from May through October.
-You can make reservations online, by phone or by mail.
+You can make reservations online.

 If you are visually impaired, a reservation assistant is available to help you complete this form.
-Please call the reservation office at 209-372-0740 or email email@example.com with the subject line “Assistance Desired.”
+Please email firstname.lastname@example.org with the subject line “Assistance Desired.”
 In the body of the email include your name, contact information, and the best time of day to reach you.
 Please allow one full business day for a reservation assistant to contact you.

 John Muir Trail hikers: If you are flexible on the start date for your trip, you may now submit one application for a longer range of dates by use of the JMT rolling lottery application.
 This form should be used by anyone requesting a backpacking permit to hike from Yosemite outside the park boundary over Donohue Pass, primarily John Muir Trail hikers.